ajkovar/json2html/Readme.md

 Or add hooks to manipulate or not show certain data:

+    // add class to the generated TD: formatter.onProperty("propA", function(value, element){ element.className="fancyClass"; return element})
+    // show something completely arbirary instead:
     formatter.onProperty("propA", function(value, element){ element.className="fancyClass"; return element})
+    // don't show certain objects
-    formatter.onObject(function(value, element){ return false; /*Don't show this row */})
+    formatter.onObject(function(value, element){ if(value.propA==="value1") return false; })

+Additionally, you can specify which fields to display and in which order:

+    // only show property C and property A in the order given: formatter.display(["propC", "propA"])

-It will automatically ignore properties that can't be gracefully displayed as a string (objects, arrays, etc).
+If you don't explicitly tell it which fields to display,  it will automatically ignore properties that can't be gracefully displayed as a string (objects, arrays, etc).

+Right now it has a dependancy on jQuery, which may later be removed.
+So far this has only been tested in chrome and firefox.
+Included in the repo is an example in index.htm.

 ## License